dustinlyons/nixos-config/README.md

 unlink ./result
 ```

-## For NixOS, one command does the trick
+## For NixOS, use a few Nix commands
 Download and burn [the minimal ISO image](https://nixos.org/download.html), then run:

 > [!IMPORTANT]